 If you have been experiencing symptoms normally associated with cancer, and your doctor has located an area of concern, he or she may order a biopsy to help determine if that area is cancerous.

 A biopsy is the only sure way to diagnosis most cancers.
 Imaging tests like CT scans and X-rays can help identify areas of concerns, but they can’t differentiate between cancerous and noncancerous cells.

 Biopsies are typically associated with cancer, but just because your doctor orders a biopsy, it doesn’t mean that you have cancer.
 Doctors use biopsies to test whether abnormalities in your body are caused by cancer or by other conditions.

-For example, a woman might have a lump in her breast.
-An imaging test would confirm the lump, but a biopsy is the only way to determine whether it’s breast cancer or another noncancerous condition, such as polycystic fibrosis.
+For example, if a woman has a lump in her breast, an imaging test would confirm the lump, but a biopsy is the only way to determine whether it’s breast cancer or another noncancerous condition, such as polycystic fibrosis.

 There are several different kinds of biopsies.
 Your doctor will choose the type to use based on your condition and the area of your body that needs closer review.